crs4/pydoop/docs/installation.rst

 Testing Your Installation
 -------------------------

-After pydoop has been successfully installed, you might want to run unit tests to verify that everything works fine.
+After Pydoop has been successfully installed, you might want to run unit tests to verify that everything works fine.

 **IMPORTANT NOTICE:** in order to run HDFS tests you must: